Minitran (Glyceryl Trinitrate)

 Who Should Not Take Minitran

-Do not use if you are allergic to glyceryl trinitrate or other nitrates/nitrites, have severe anemia, closed angle glaucoma, increased pressure in the head, heart valve disease or heart inflammation, take erectile dysfunction medicines (sildenafil, vardenafil, tadalafil), take certain lung blood pressure medicines (riociguat), or experience dizziness when standing up (postural hypotension).
+Do not use Minitran if you are allergic to glyceryl trinitrate or any of its ingredients, or if you have severe anemia, closed angle glaucoma, increased pressure in the head, heart valve disease, or are taking certain medications for erectile dysfunction.

 Medical Conditions to Discuss